flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions-Markovian.md

    - The SEE ALSO section SHOULD provide title-only WikiLinks and hashtags to facilitate further exploration within the Zettelkasten or future research.
    - Links within the SEE ALSO section MAY be indirectly related to the Zettel's central theme or focus.
    - The SEE ALSO section MAY include:
-     - **Index Note WikiLinks**:  Title-only WikiLinks to Index Notes in the SEE ALSO section SHOULD follow the Zettelkasten’s indexing conventions and MAY be indirectly related to the Zettel's main content.
+     - **Index Note WikiLinks**:  Title-only WikiLinks to Index Notes in the SEE ALSO section SHOULD follow the Zettelkasten's indexing conventions and MAY be indirectly related to the Zettel's main content.
 They SHOULD facilitate intuitive navigation and retrieval within the Zettelkasten.
+Index Notes do not have a topic.
      - **Distantly Related Zettel Links or URLs**: Title-only WikiLinks (other than Index Note WikiLinks) to Zettels that provide additional context or suggest further research but are optional to understanding the primary focus of the current Zettel.
      - **Hashtags and Metadata**: relevant hashtags and metadata that aid in organizing and retrieving Zettels.
    - MUST ensure all WikiLinks in the SEE ALSO section are title-only WikiLinks.

 4. **References**:
    - SHOULD list external sources or additional reading materials to support content validity and facilitate further exploration.
+   - Will only appear if relevant Pandoc references are present within the Zettel or if explicitly included by the author.

 ## Instructions for Zettel Critique Assistant GPT